peterhinch/micropython-async/v3/as_demos/monitor/README.md

 `uasyncio` system.
 The device under test is linked to a Raspberry Pi Pico.
 The latter displays the behaviour of the host by pin changes and/or optional print statements.
-A logic analyser or scope provides an insight into the way an asynchronous application is working.
+A logic analyser or scope provides an insight into the way an asynchronous application is working, although valuable informtion can be gleaned without such tools.

 Communication with the Pico may be by UART or SPI, and is uni-directional from system under test to Pico.
 If a UART is used only one GPIO pin is used; at last a use for the ESP8266 transmit-only UART(1).
-SPI requires three - mosi, sck and cs/.
+SPI requires three - `mosi`, `sck` and `cs/`.

 Where an application runs multiple concurrent tasks it can be difficult to locate a task which is hogging CPU time.
 Long blocking periods can also result